 Badminton is an intense sport, and it is necessary for you to have protective gear especially in the wrists, waist, and knees.
 All these are the body parts that can get injured easily.
 For example, when you hop over to save the ball, the knee will rub against the rubber floor.
 If you are wearing knee pads, then it will provide over great protection of your knee from getting injured.

-The wrist is a frequently active part and having a wristband can prevent the wrist from being sprained during exercise.
+The wrist is a frequently active part and having a wristband can prevent the wrist from being strained during exercise.

-In addition, there are some badminton protective gears such as waist protectors, shoulder pads and elbow pads, which can provide the protection appropriately to different parts of your body.
+In addition, there is some badminton protective gear such as waist protectors, shoulder pads, and elbow pads, which can provide the protection appropriately to different parts of your body.